Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Overview and main results

+where we recall the notation $|\mu| \coloneqq \sum_m \mu_m$.
 As before these eigenvalues stay the same if we extend the domains to the left without merging.
 Let $\bar{\mathcal{H}}^\mu$ denote the linear span of all vectors obtained from $\cket{\mu}$ in this way.
-Its dimension is
+Its dimension clearly is as in \eqref{eq:dim}.
+Any coordinate basis vector lies in $\bar{\mathcal{H}}^\mu$ with $\mu \in \mathcal{M}_N$ recording the locations of its $\downarrow\uparrow$s.
+This yields the crystal analogue of the decomposition~\eqref{eq:motif_decomp}: